kimjisung78/MCRepair/results/markdowns/Math_98.md

 ```

 ### III.
 Explanation
-Because ```data``` field is a 2D array, the length of the field is equivalent to the number of rows.
+Because ```data``` field is a 2D array, the length of the field is equivalent to the number of the rows in the field.
 <br>

 ### 4.2.
 5,096th patch - T3F